hanishkvc/prgs-rustland-tester-fuzzerk/README.rst

 * iobread in TCPServer.Prg seems to read more than once, when nc sends data to it once Need to check whats occuring, initially by adding a iobwrite to console of what is read.

-* Wrt functions

-  * Maybe: pass literal values to a func (by creating temporary global/local/??? variables, which are prefixed with function name or so).

-    * ie call will create these (using a running counter as part of the temp name in addition to func name prefix)

-    * and ret will remove the corresponding temp variables.

-  * rather than running counter, may be it can also just be call depth level, need to think this once more.